supsi-dacd-isaac/elettra-backend/README.md

 - Always set a strong `APP_SECRET_KEY` (override value in config file).
 - Restrict exposed ports in production (e.g. run behind a reverse proxy / API gateway).
 - Use separate, least‑privilege DB credentials for production.
+- When using `--network host`, the container shares the host's network stack entirely.

 ### 15.9 Upgrading
 ```bash